stakater/developer-handbook/content/architecture/object-calisthenics.md

 The main question was  _Why two attributes?_  My answer was  _Why not?_  Not the best explanation but, in my opinion, the main idea is to distinguish  **two kinds of classes**, those that  **maintain the state of a single instance variable**, and those that  **coordinate two separate variables**. **Two** is an arbitrary choice that forces you to decouple your classes a lot.

-## Do not Use Getters and Setters
+## Do not Use Get and Set methods

 The simplest way to avoid setters is to hand the values to the constructor method when you new up the object.
 This is also the usual pattern when you want to make an object immutable.

-DTOs are appropriate and useful in some situations, especially in transferring data across boundaries (e.g. serializing to JSON to send through a web service); so, they will have getters.
+DTOs are appropriate and useful in some situations, especially in transferring data across boundaries (e.g. serializing to JSON to send through a web service); so, they will have get methods.

 Lets explain in detail why we should avoid getter and setters methods: